Status line sync

 The Hep.gg default

-If you have never run ccas statusline push, you do not have a saved config yet.
+If you have never run ccas statusline push, you do not have a saved layout yet.
 In that case ccas statusline pull falls back to the Hep.gg default status line and installs it, so a fresh machine still gets a good-looking status line in one command.
 You can also install it explicitly any time with ccas statusline default, even if you already have your own saved.

 The default tracks the Hep.gg maintainer's current status line, so it stays up to date on its own.
 Once you customize your own and ccas statusline push it, pull uses yours instead of the default.